 “But how….I mean, that light happened whenever, but it had to travel to us which took a long, long time.
 I get that, the closest star besides the sun is four light years away, that’s twenty six trillion miles, trillion, with a ‘t’.
 What does that have to do with the future?”

 “Nonduality.
-Everything is one thing.
+Everything is one thing, like an Aspen forest is one organism.
 We see partially, only as bodies and brains, limited in perceptual capacity.
 Go beyond body and brain, beyond things, and as McKenzie says, all of it and all of us are one thing.
 Some call it the Absolute, Mac calls it Chi, life force, universal energy.
 Anything anywhere, here, the planet, the galaxy and all the other galaxies, dark matter and black holes are all Chi.
 All arises from the Chi, we are ripples in the energy, as are planets and stars.
 In the end, there is nothing but Chi.”

 “Okay, I get that, still doesn’t explain how Mac sees pieces of the future.”